Treatment

 CONTACT US TODAY

-Individuals that commit substance abuse and are at risk of becoming physically dependent on substances are top candidates for medically assisted detox.
+Individuals who deal with substance abuse and are at risk of becoming physically dependent on substances are top candidates for medically assisted detox.
+They will most likely suffer from physical dependence on substances if they have done the following things:

-• Used substances over an extended period
+• Used substances over an extended period.

-• Used substances regularly in large amounts
+• Used substances regularly in large amounts.

-• Required increasing amounts of substances to feel the usual effects
+• Required increasing amounts of substances to feel the usual effects.

-• Tried quitting substances but were unable to without help
+• Tried quitting substances but were unable to without help.

-• Had substance cravings frequently when not having access to it
+• Had substance cravings frequently when not having access to it.

-• Experienced diminished effect over time using the same amount of substance
+• Experienced diminished effect over time using the same amount of substance.

 Each substance has a characteristic pattern of drug or alcohol withdrawal symptoms.
 These drug or alcohol withdrawal symptoms are caused by chemical effects within the body and mind that come about when consumption of a substance is reduced or stopped altogether.